pretoriusdre/sap-tools/readme.md

 These extra columns can be added into a PowerBI hierarchy, giving a powerful way to filter using the tree hierarchy, (eg quickly filter to all maintenance within the power generation system)

 The function also computes the depth, and the number of children for each node.

+## materials_semantic_search

+This workbook performs semantic search of SAP materials data.
+To do this, it builds transformer embeddings on the reference dataset, and compares a given search term to these embeddings using a cosine similarity metric.